charlskv-neu/proserv-cdm-demo/README.md

 5. Once the deployment is complete, verify the synapse and storage account are created.
 Also, confirm if the Synapse artifacts are deployed too.

+## Share and Recieve data using Azure Data Share for demo

+- Refer this [tutorial] (https://docs.microsoft.com/en-us/azure/data-share/share-your-data?tabs=azure-portal) to share and recieve data using Azure Data Share for demo

 ***